-- Availability of the library media center to students and teachers throughout the entire school day as well as before and after the regular school day; - The cataloging of all instructional materials in the school in a unified catalogue; - The proper labeling, organizing and housing of all materials in specialized storage units to assure efficient retrieval; - A functional loan system; - 5.
-An accurate and current shelf-list of all materials; - 6.
-An accurate and current inventory of audio-visual equipment; - 7.
-An acquisition procedure which includes a written selection policy containing evaluative criteria and utilizing recommended selection aids to assure a quality collection of materials; (Aids to Media Selection for Students and Teachers is available from the School Libraries and Textbooks Service of the State Department of Education upon request); - 8.
-A systematic procedure for annual screening of materials so that unusable and out-of-date materials are discarded and are not included in the totals for a specific school.
+- 3. The organizing of all materials to assure efficient retrieval; - 4.
+A functional loan system; - 5.
+An accurate and current inventory of audio-visual equipment: - 6.
+An acquisition procedure which includes a written selection policy containing evaluative criteria and utilizing recommended selection aids to assure a quality collection of materials; (Aids to Media Selection for Students and Teachers is available from the School Libraries and Textbooks Service of the Department of Education upon request). - A systematic procedure for annual screening of materials so that unusable and out-of-date materials are discarded and are not included in the totals for a specific school.